dbsoft/dwindows/readme.txt

    over the data passed in on most platforms.
 Fixed dw_container_delete_row() failing and/or crashing on Mac.
 Fixed memory and resource leaks on Windows and Mac.
+Fixed incorrect display of status text fields on Mac 10.5 and 10.8.
+Fixed compiler warnings on Mac 10.5 and 10.8 by checking selectors directly
+    and removing use of now deprecated APIs.
+Fixed incorrect display of textured background non-resizable windows on Mac.
 Updated the test program removing deprecated flags and using new ones.

 Dynamic Windows Documentation is available at: